MOSHE & THE ISSUES

 U.S. Economy, Labor, & Welfare

-America's economy was founded on the basis of a free market and locally owned farms and businesses in rebellion against the royal charters of the King of England and aristocratic landed gentry and nobility laws.
+America's economy was founded on the principles of a free market and locally owned farms and businesses, born out of rebellion against the royal charters of the King of England and the oppressive laws of the aristocratic landed gentry and nobility.
+However, the USA today has become eerily similar to the colonial usurpers it once fought against.
+A small percentage of corporations and individuals now own and control a vast majority of the country's wealth, mirroring the very evils America initially sought freedom from.

 The wealthiest 1% of Americans own 31% of our economy, the next 9% own 37%, the next 40% own 29%, and the final 50% only own 3%.
 The wealthiest 10% of Americans now own 89% of all U.S. stocks held by households, a record high that highlights the stock market’s role in increasing wealth inequality.